 It is important to remember that dragons will change color as they mature until they immerse themselves further in color changes.

-Therefore, if your beardie tends to get darker or brighter as they get older, do not be too worry, particularly if this change happens over months.
+Therefore, if your beardie gets darker or brighter as they get older, don’t worry, especially if this change happens over months.

-But due to bearded dragon body language, blackened skin can be one of the symptoms of stress or illness, in conjunction with other disease symptoms:
+Nonetheless, blackened skin can also be one of the symptoms of stress or illness, in conjunction with other disease symptoms.

-In fact, sometimes when your bearded dragon feels cold, in an effort to attract warmth, he actually becomes black.
+Sometimes, when your bearded dragon feels cold, in an effort to attract warmth, they become black.

-Even he is in natural light or under the basking bulb, turning black means that he is trying to warm up.
+Even if they are in natural light or under the basking bulb, turning black means that they are trying to warm up.

 You will also find at this period the dragon flattening out like a pancake.

-This is also a warm-up process since he likes to expand his body, allowing him to gain more heat.
+This is a warm-up process since they like to expand their body, allowing them to gain more heat.

-Has something changed in the tank lately that might make him feel uncomfortable?
+Has something changed in the tank lately that might have made them feel uncomfortable?

 Any there any feeders that may be biting them during mealtime?

-Is something changed beyond the tank, as a new pet or even children, which causes more noise and upheaval?
+Has something changed beyond the tank, like the existence of a new pet or even children, which causes more noise and upheaval?

-On the other hand, it is a symbol of a coming shedding when the reptile becomes pale.
-Also, as he sleeps, he can get a bit lighter as well.
+But note that it is also a symbol of a coming shedding when the reptile becomes pale.
+Also, as they sleep, they can get a bit lighter as well.

 4. Basking